thewhitetulip/build-app-with-python-antitextbook/manuscript/10-task.md

 Before we can write the code, we have to:

-1. Identify where the input source.
+1. Identify the input source.
+    Our input source will be command line arguments.
-1. The functionality the program should support.
+1. Define the functionality of the program.
-1. What is the data store.
+	Program will support adding/removing/listing todo items.
+1. Identify where to store data.
+	Program will store content in a flat file.
-1. Where and what will be the output.
+1. Identify what will be the output.

-Out todo list manager is simple.
-It is going to support adding, deleting and listing items.
+	Program will print data on the terminal.

 ## Input